YCChenVictor/blog-articles/system-design.md

 ## Purpose

-System design is essential to ensure that a software system is well-structured, efficient, and capable of meeting its intended goals and requirements, providing a roadmap for the development process and enabling successful implementation.
+System design is essential to ensure that a software is well-structured, efficient, and capable of meeting its intended goals and requirements, providing a roadmap for the development process and enabling successful implementation.

 ## Concept

-In this section, I will provide two kinds of designs, designing whole system and designing algorithm.
+In this section, there are two kinds of designs, designing whole system and designing algorithm.

 ### Design Whole System